haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 #### 2. batch mode

-In this mode HADDOCK3 will typically be started on your local server (e.g. the login node) and will dispatch jobs to the batch system of your cluster.
+In this mode, you will start HADDOCK3 on the login node and HADDOCK's internal routines will interact with the queue scheduler your HPC.
-Two batch systems are currently supported: `slurm` and `torque` (defined by the `batch_type` parameter).
+Two queue schedulers are supported: `slurm` and `torque` (defined by the `batch_type` parameter).
 In the configuration file you will have to define the `queue` name and the maximum number of concurrent jobs sent to the queue (`queue_limit`).
 Since HADDOCK3 single model calculations are quite fast, it is recommended to calculate multiple models within one job submitted to the batch system.
 The number of model per job is defined by the `concat` parameter in the configuration file.